-With the plethora of new media choices, Radio still offers near universal coverage of the broad 12+ demographic, underscoring Radio's appeal to listeners young and old.
+With the plethora of new media choices, radio still offers near universal coverage of the broad 12+ demo, underscoring radio’s appeal to listeners young and old.

 From The Ephron Letter, 06/05, "Reach Trumps Frequency":

-Despite newer technologies evolving as options for in-car entertainment, on-the-go consumers still prefer radio as their top in-car selection:
+The average consumer spends nearly 42 hours annually in traffic during peak hours.* Despite newer technologies evolving as options for in-car entertainment, on-the-go consumers still prefer radio as their top in-car selection.

 Definitions as per the American Marketing Association: